Your Key to the Codes

-The latest edition of Code Check Electrical is in stock and is fully updated to the 2014 and 2011 NEC, as well as the 2012 International Residential Code.
+The latest edition of Code Check Electrical is fully updated to the 2014 and 2011 NEC, as well as the 2012 International Residential Code.
 There are several new topics, and the section on panels has been expanded and now includes tables and illustrations on wire bending space.
 Other tables have been added, along with several new illustrations.
 This book is crammed with information that makes it an essential tool for electricians, inspectors, designers, and homeowners.

 Click here for more info